Appearance

 Example

-For a theme with 3 surface levels, 4 container contrasts, 2 modes (Light/Dark), 1 color (Brand):
+For a theme with 3 surface levels, 4 container contrasts, 2 modes (Light/Dark), 1 color (Brand), in balanced structure:

 | Collection | Variable path | Light | Dark |